hooopo/tidb-serverless-ruby-connect-example/README.md

 # TiDB Serverless Ruby Connect Example

-In this example, we will demonstrate how to connect to a TiDB Serverless instance using Ruby and [mysql2](https://github.com/brianmario/mysql2) gem.
+In this example, we will demonstrate how to connect to a TiDB Serverless instance using Ruby and [mysql2](https://github.com/brianmario/mysql2) gem and rails.

 First, please make sure you have Ruby and the mysql2 gem installed.